top of page

 P- (Negative Punishment)

 Negative punishment (also referred to as P-) decreases an undesirable behavior by removing a desirable stimulus to discourage the response.
 Negative punishment removes the horse's ability to continue the behavior, taking away the intrinsic reward they get from performing it.
-Eventually, they learn that displaying that undesirable behavior leads to the removal of something they want.
+Eventually, they learn that displaying the undesirable behavior leads to the removal of something they want.

 Examples: